-This chapter provides installation information for the FT 100.
+This chapter provides installation information for the FT 100S.
 If changing hardware options to meet system requirements, refer to Chapter 3 before installation.

-When requesting T1 network service, personnel operating this equipment must complete the affidavit in the front of this manual.
+When requesting T1 network service, personnel operating this equipment must complete the affidavit in the front of this manual and file it with the telephone company providing service.